jackmaden/philosophybreak/src/pages/articles/free-will-illusion-sam-harris/index.md

     </div>
 </div>

 Our concept of justice, therefore, should reflect the fact that any of us could have been dealt a very different hand in life.
-Dwelling on the myriad background causes and processes that lead people to think and act the way they do should make us recognize, as Harris neatly puts it, “just how much luck is involved in morality itself.”
+Dwelling on the myriad background causes and processes that lead people to think and act the way they do should make us recognize, as Harris neatly puts it,

+>just how much luck is involved in morality itself.

 Of course, removing personal responsibility from the picture doesn't mean that people who consistently cause harm to others should be encouraged to roam free.
 The moral justification for criminalizing such behavior, says Harris, is straightforward: everyone else is better off this way.
 As he states: